dij0s/PETAL/thesis/bachelor_thesis.typ

 The instructions in #ref(<intent_router_prompt_system>) and #ref(<intent_router_prompt_user>) are designed to guide the language model on how to generate the correct output#footnote("Please note that all prompts are included in the appendix.").
 Few-shot prompting helps the language model by providing examples on how to complete the task, helping it generalize to subsequent prompts.

-In this context, it facilitates the definition of the _aggregated_query_ and _needs_memoization_ fields.
+In this context, it facilitates the definition of the _aggregated_query_ and _needs_memoization_ fields by providing a set of prompts with the result that would be expected, in return, for both of them.

 All these fields except the aggregated query take value in a finite set of options (considering the _location_ field is either set or unset.).
 Consequently, it is very easy to plan and orchestrate the following actions.